tristanbatchler/tbat.me/_posts/2021-03-16-calculating-pi-by-finding-the-area-under-a-bell-curve/2021-03-16-calculating-pi-by-finding-the-area-under-a-bell-curve.md

 The Trapezoidal method is a numerical technique for approximating the definite integral of a function, i.e. the area under its curve.
 It works by constructing very thin trapezoids that extend from the $$x$$-axis and meet the curve at that point.
 The above animation does a pretty good job of explaining this, and how using thinner and thinner trapezoids improves the accuracy of the resulting area.

 Let's do this now.
-Add this just under where we've done the squshing:
+Add this just under where we've done the squishing:
 ```python
 area = np.trapz(y, x=x)
 print(area)